ypranay/org.civicrm.civirebux/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5a/Civicrm_Logo.png" width="300">

-This repository contains the design and implementation of a report building module extension for CiviCRM, built as a part of the **Google Summer of Code 2016** program.
+This repository contains the implementation of a report building module extension for CiviCRM, built as a part of the **Google Summer of Code 2016** program.

 ----------

-This extension provides a new interface to CiviCRM Reports page, which is **much similar** to the most popular spreadsheet softwares, yet **very different** from them in terms of its **drag'n'drop UI** and extended functionality for **data exploration and analysis**. *Currently, I am working on supporting just CiviCRM Contribution data*.
+**CiviREBUX** is a drag-n-drop report builder interface for making CiviCRM-style reports.
+It supports multiple data transformation functionalities like pivoting, filtering, sorting and can render the results both in a tabular format as well as graphically in real-time.
+It can be referred to as a spreadsheet software running seamlessly on your browser.

+*Currently supports CiviCRM Contribution and Membership data only.*

 Installation
 ------